blu-ray/Music-Generation/README.md

 otherwise:
-  first run note_extractor. it convert dataset midi files to a format we use for proccesing. after the model generated the s.ms, mid_generator convert it to .midi file.
+  first run note_extractor. it convert dataset midi files to a format we use for proccesing. after the model generated the s.ms, mid_generator converts it to .midi file.